On reading…

 A private library is not an ego-boosting appendage but a research tool.

-Reading is active; watching TV is passive.
+Reading is active; Watching is passive.

 Reading provides wisdom and self-knowledge, promotes empathy (delving into the inner lives, thoughts, and feelings of a fictional character allows us to exercise a greater capacity for understanding others in real life,) comprehension and imagination, alleviates depression, reduces stress, helps you sleep and may contribute to preventing Alzheimer's.